- Players and Cards

-A player can go out before the lead to the second to last trick or when leading to the second to last trick and declaring 40 or 20 for a King-Over pair, but not later than that.
+A player can go out before the lead to the second to last trick or immediately after declaring 40 or 20 for a King-Over pair when leading to the second to last trick, but not later than that.
 Once the second to last trick has been played and the players have only one card left in their hands, going out is no longer possible and the final trick must be played.
 The card points are then counted.

 - If one side has 66 or more points and the other does not, the side with 66 or more wins and erases 1, 2 or 3 strokes depending on the tricks and points taken by the other side as above.

 - If both sides have 66 or more points, the side that won the last trick wins and erases one stroke (irrespective of which side has more points).

 - If both sides have less than 66 points, the side that won the last trick wins and erases one stroke (irrespective of which side has more points).

 Note that the rule from North German 66 that the last trick is worth 10 card points does not apply in this game.
 Instead the last trick is used to break ties and to determine who wins in cases when no one went out and there is not a clear winner.